tinytransfem/AnvilNeverTooExpensive/README.md

 **1.2 - Jul 1, 2024:**

-Initial release for 1.20.6 Multiloader, supporting Fabric and Neoforge
+Initial release for Multiloader 1.20.6 and 1.21, supporting Fabric and Neoforge

 </details>